ChromiaProject/postchain-chromia/doc/snapshot-testing/force-snapshot.md

 ./db.sh create snapshot_replica dc_dump.sql
 ```

 Now we have a copy of `directory_chain` with snapshot data created.
-The snapshot data is however not yet part of the block header.
+The snapshot data is however not yet part of the
+block header.

+> **Note:** Because of Rell snapshot implementation allocating row ids for objects, rowids will mismatch between the
+> snapshot synced chain and the original chain.
+There needs to be consensus on rowids for voting on proposals in DC, so
+> for devnet1 DC you can only sync up to first vote operation which is approx 9k blocks.
+So sync a bit less than that,
+> also make sure to sync enough blocks to trigger snapshot sync, you can adjust this with `snapshotsync.threshold`
+> node config.

 ### 2-3.
 Build a new block with a snapshot root header and start a replica node